 Can you accommodate the accelerated learning needs of my advanced learner?

 The beauty of our program is that it is flexible enough to meet children where they are in any given subject and take them where they want to go.
 Grade placement assessments, completed as part of the enrollment process, allow us to place your student in the appropriate level of curriculum.

 How do students interact socially?

 Students spend time with classmates online and through other extracurricular activities.
-School-based clubs and Stride K12 online national clubs provide various social opportunities for students to connect with like interests and passions.
+School-based clubs and K12 online national clubs provide various social opportunities for students to connect with like interests and passions.

 Will this program intrude into my home?